vladanp/vladan-portfolio/README.md

 ## How to Run the Project Locally

-To run the Hugo site locally, you'll need to have [Hugo](https://gohugo.io/) installed on your machine.
+To run the Hugo site locally, you'll need to have <a href="https://gohugo.io/" target="_blank">Hugo</a> installed on your machine.

 ### Steps: